 On 31 August 2022 AEMO notified the AER that the New South Wales from 1 January to 29 February 2024 reliability gap is no longer forecast.
 As a result the reliability gap is now closed.

 T-3 Reliability Instrument

-The AER has made a T-3 Reliability Instrument for New South Wales from 1 January to 29 February 2024 inclusive.
+On 27 November 2020 the AER made a T-3 Reliability Instrument for New South Wales from 1 January to 29 February 2024 inclusive.

 The T-3 Reliability instrument applies to the New South Wales region of the NEM for the trading intervals between 3 pm and 8 pm Eastern Standard Time, each weekday during the period 1 January to 29 February 2024 inclusive.
 AEMO's one-in-two year peak demand forecast for the forecast reliability gap period is 13,710 MW (reported on a 50% Probability of Exceedance, ‘as generated’ basis).

 Market Liquidity Obligation

 The Market Liquidity Obligation (MLO) is a market making requirement designed to facilitate transparency and liquidity in the trading of electricity futures contracts relating to a forecast reliability gap.
 The MLO operates between T-3 and T-1 when the Retailer Reliability Obligation (RRO) is triggered.
 MLO generators under the MLO are required to post bids and offers, with a maximum spread, on an approved exchange for standardised products that cover the period of the gap.

 In New South Wales the MLO generators are Origin, AGL and Snowy Hydro.
 The MLO began on 31 December 2020.